jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 `GET /api/metrics/jobs/scheduled?runInMax=[string]&queue=[string]`

 **Query parameters**:
 - `runInMax` ISO-8601 duration format, get metrics for jobs scheduled to run in specified time at the latest.
-By default we only count jobs that are scheduled to run not later than 1 minute from now.
+By default, we only count jobs that are scheduled to run no later than 1 minute from now.
-- `queue` get metrics only for jobs from the queue with specified name.
+- `queue` get metrics only for jobs from the queue with a specified name.

 #### Response content example
 <figure style="width: 100%; max-width: 100%; margin: 0">